Znote/ZnoteAAC/README.md

 ZnoteAAC
 ========
 [![CodeFactor](https://www.codefactor.io/repository/github/znote/znoteaac/badge)](https://www.codefactor.io/repository/github/znote/znoteaac)
+### Branch: v2
+The purpose of this branch is to server as code cleanup, and strip distro compatibility for anything below TFS 1.4.
+I want to refactor some code, try to get Znote AAC a bit more lightweight.
+Remove single-use functions from globally included function files etc.

+New features and bugfixes might arrive here first, and then backported to 1.5/6 (master branch).

+---

 ### What is Znote AAC?

 Znote AAC is a full-fledged website used together with an Open Tibia(OT) server.